 The Company's currently taxable income consists of interest income on the Trust Account net of taxes.
 The Company's general and administrative costs are generally considered start-up costs and are not currently deductible.
-During the three and six months ended June 30, 2021 and the three months ended June 30, 2021 and the period from January 24, 2020 (date of inception) to June 30, 2021, the Company recorded income tax expense of approximately \$-0-and \$-0-, respectively, related to interest income earned on the Trust Account net of taxes.
-The Company's effective tax rate for the three and six months ended June 30, 2021 and the three months ended June 30, 2021 and the period from January 24, 2020 (date of inception) to June 30, 2021 and the period from January 24, 2020 (date of inception) to June 30, 2021 and the period from January 24, 2020 (date of inception) to June 30, 2021 and the period from January 24, 2020 (date of inception) to June 30, 2021 was approximately -0-% and -0-%, respectively, which differs from the expected income tax rate due to the start-up costs (discussed above) which are not currently deductible as well as business combination and warrant liability charges or credits which may not be deductible, and the low level of interest income.
-At June 30, 2021 and December 31, 2020, the Company has a deferred tax asset of approximately \$575,000 and \$200,000, respectively.
-The Company records a full allowance reducing such deferred tax assets to zero since they are not reasonably assured of realizability due to the Company's lack of operations, losses and pending change of control.
+During the three months ended March 31, 2021 and the period from January 24, 2020 (date of inception) to March 31, 2020, the Company recorded income tax expense of approximately \$-0- for both periods, respectively, related to interest income earned on the Trust Account net of taxes.
+The Company's effective tax rate for the three months ended March 31, 2021 and the period from January 24, 2020 (date of inception) to March 31, 2020 was approximately -0-%, for both periods which differs from the expected income tax rate due to the start-up costs (discussed above) which are not currently deductible as well as business combination and warrant liability charges or credits which may not be deductible, and the low level of interest income.
+At March 31, 2021 and December 31, 2020, the Company has a deferred tax asset of approximately \$550,000 and \$200,000, respectively, primarily related to start-up and Business Combination costs.
+Management has determined that a full valuation allowance of the deferred tax asset is appropriate at this time.

 FASB ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
-There were no unrecognized tax benefits as of June 30, 2021.
+There were no unrecognized tax benefits as of March 31, 2021.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-No amounts were accrued for the payment of interest and penalties at June 30, 2021.
+No amounts were accrued for the payment of interest and penalties at March 31, 2021.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.